CaptainOachkatzl/bare-metal-minimum/README.md

-Shows how to setup a two (or more) stage boot loader.
-Also includes the linking of two assembly files into a combined binary with a linker script file.
+After loading stage 2, the program loads a GDT, switches to 32 bit protected mode and prints a string to the VGA buffer.
-Navigate to <a href=".vscode/tasks.json">.vscode/tasks.json</a> to see the step by step commands.
+Navigate to <a href=".vscode/tasks.json">.vscode/tasks.json</a> to see the step by step build commands.

-Build steps:
-1.)
-The files "stage1.asm" and "stage.asm" are build with NASM to get their respective object file in .elf format
-2.)
-The linker uses the linker script "linker.ld" to create a runnable file "program" from the object files

 Run it either in Qemu (see tasks) or write it on a USB (see tasks) to run it on hardware.